hexops/fastfilter/README.md

 Special thanks go to:

-* Thomas Mueller Graf (@thomasmueller) and Daniel Lemire (@lemire), University of Quebec (TELUQ), Canada - _for their excellent research into xor filters, xor+ filters, their C implementation, and more._
+* Thomas Mueller Graf ([@thomasmueller](https://github.com/thomasmueller)) and Daniel Lemire ([@lemire](https://github.com/lemire)), University of Quebec (TELUQ), Canada - _for their excellent research into xor filters, xor+ filters, their C implementation, and more._
 * [Martin Dietzfelbinger](https://arxiv.org/search/cs?searchtype=author&query=Dietzfelbinger%2C+M) and [Stefan Walzer](https://arxiv.org/search/cs?searchtype=author&query=Walzer%2C+S), Technische Universität Ilmenau, Germany - _for their excellent research into fuse filters._
-* Jim Apple (@jbapple) - _for their C implementation[[1]](https://github.com/FastFilter/xor_singleheader/pull/11) of fuse filters_
+* Jim Apple ([@jbapple](https://github.com/jbapple)) - _for their C implementation[[1]](https://github.com/FastFilter/xor_singleheader/pull/11) of fuse filters_
-* Andrew Gutekanst (@Andoryuuta), for providing substantial help in debugging several issues in the Zig implementation with his RE skills.
+* Andrew Gutekanst ([@Andoryuuta](https://github.com/Andoryuuta)), for providing substantial help in debugging several issues in the Zig implementation with their RE skills.

-Stephen Gutekanst (@slimsag) authored this Zig implementation, and drew heavy inspiration from the original author's [C single-header](https://github.com/FastFilter/xor_singleheader) implementation.
+Stephen Gutekanst ([@slimsag](https://github.com/slimsag)) authored this Zig implementation, and drew heavy inspiration from the original author's [C single-header](https://github.com/FastFilter/xor_singleheader) implementation.
 Please credit the above people if you use this library, as I would not have been able to write this implementation if not for their amazing work.